srisha03/SentinelPost/README.md

 # SentinelPost
 A Personalized, Safe AI News Platform

-SentinelPost is an open-source project aimed at building a personalized, inclusive news platform that leverages the power of modern AI techniques.
+SentinelPost is an open-source project aimed at building a personalized, unbiased news platform that leverages the power of AI.
 Our primary objective is to provide users with curated, summarized, and safe news content based on their preferences.
 Everyone is welcome to contribute to this project to make news consumption more engaging for everyone!

 Key Features